-Recently, projects have been launched that involve citizens in providing reports of natural disasters that take lives and destroy roads, buildings, and other property, such as Landslide Reporter, a NASA citizen science project that asks citizen scientists from around the world to report landslides in their area, providing continuous feedback from the real world (https://gpm.nasa.gov/landslides/index.html).
+Recently, projects were launched that involve citizens in providing reports on natural disasters that take lives and destroy roads, buildings, and other property, such as Landslide Reporter, a NASA citizen science project that asks citizen scientists from around the world to report landslides in their area, providing continuous feedback from the real world (https://gpm.nasa.gov/landslides/index.html, last access: 6 July 2023).
 In the near future, we plan to use similar initiatives.
-Additionally, the usefulness of social media data is being tested and seems promising, suggesting its possible future integration in a multiple information source catalogue (Franceschini et al., 2022a, b).
+Additionally, the usefulness of social media data is being tested and seems promising, suggesting their possible future integration into a multi-information-source catalogue (Franceschini et al., 2022a, b).

-In general, ITALICA's information on rainfall-induced landslides in Italy, with special emphasis on their spatial and temporal location, can be crucial for decision-making in landslide risk management.
-The methodology used to populate ITALICA has already been applied in a standardised way by various operators in different geographic and climatic contexts in Italy and can easily be used to compile new catalogues of high spatial and temporal accuracy in other countries.
+In general, ITALICA's information on rainfall-induced landslides in Italy, with special emphasis on their spatial and temporal locations, can be crucial for decision-making in landslide risk management.
+The methodology used to populate ITALICA has already been applied in a standardized way by various operators in different geographic and climatic contexts in Italy and can easily be used to compile new catalogues of high spatial and temporal accuracy in other countries.
 ITALICA can certainly serve as an example for the collection of new accurate data for setting rainfall thresholds.